Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Experimental results

 and apply suitable multiple-testing methods to control the family-wise error rate (FWER) or the false discovery rate (FDR).
 A sensible way to control the FWER at level $\alpha$ is to use a Bonferroni correction and identify anomalous streams as those with $p$-values lower than $\alpha/n$.
-This method is intimately related to method using the $(1-\alpha)$-quantile of the max test statistic presented above.
+This method is intimately related to the method using the $(1-\alpha)$-quantile of the max test statistic presented above.
 For the FDR control one needs to take into consideration that the permutation $p$-values in~\eqref{eq:per-pval} are dependent.
 Standard methods as \cite{benjamini1995} have been adapted to work under arbitrarily dependent $p$-values \citep{benjamini2001}, but are known to be conservative.

 Note, however, that there are situations where detection of anomalies is possible, but identification is not (see \cite{Donoho2004}).
-In the application we consider, knowledge of the existence of anomalous municipalities can be of use to policy makers, who can subsequently gather additional data to identify anomalous sources and contain the virus' spread.
+In the application we consider, knowledge of the existence of anomalous batches can be of use in the quality control process to gather additional data (such as retesting of batches) to fix production anomalies.

-\begin{rem} With respect to the exclusion of ``clear'' outliers, there are some natural alternatives to the approach above.
-The results are qualitatively similar and are included in Appendix~\ref{supp:add-results}. \end{rem}
+\begin{rem} Note that the data in the analysis above seems to follow a normal distribution.
+In Appendix~\ref{app:covid}, we include an analysis of COVID-19 cases in the Netherlands where such normality is questionable, and in this context our methodology exhibits more power than the methodology based on normal approximations.
+However, to apply our methodology in this context one needs to address the serial dependencies present in the data.
+We discuss this in the appendix, noting that the validity of the conclusions depends naturally on the appropriateness of the model capturing such dependencies. \end{rem}